 What was it like during wartime to anxiously wait for news of a loved one?
 Back then, they didn’t have e-mail or instant messaging!
 Letters took months to travel back and forth from Europe to Canada.

 Experience the nail-biting suspense of waiting for war letters.
-For forty-nine days, we will post a daily letter excerpt on the website, Facebook and Twitter.
+For 49 days, we will be posting daily excerpts of one-hundred year-old letters here, on Facebook and Twitter.

 Charles (Fred) Grant